-Students who are diagnosed with chronic conditions which require emergency medications (Diabetes, anaphylaxis, asthma, seizures, etc) must have physician documentation on file prior to starting class.
-Action Plans completed by the student's primary care physician must be on file in the clinic every school year.
+Students who are diagnosed with chronic conditions which require emergency medications (diabetes, anaphylactic allergies, asthma, seizures, etc) must have physician documentation on file prior to starting school.
+Emergency action plans completed by the student's primary care physician and/or specialist must be on file in the clinic and updated every school year.
 Each student with an action plan will also have an Individualized Healthcare Plan completed by a registered nurse per Indiana state law.
-Permission to carry must be signed by the physician and on file with the Registered Nurse each school year.
-Private Duty nurses must be written into the students IHP.
+Permission to carry emergency medications outside of the clinic must be signed by the physician and on file IN the school clinic each school year.
+Private Duty nurses must be written into the student's Individualized Education Plan (IEP).
 The MSD of Martinsville may require a Memorandum of Understanding to be signed.